 From laptops to scientific computers, mobile phones to game consoles, internet to data centers, Java is everywhere!
 Learning Java can help you in being a good back-end developer, or a big data developer, or an Android developer.
 Its heavy use and numerous job openings guarantee that it is not a language to ignore today or in near future.
 Amazon, E-bay and Netflix are the few names which are currently using Java and is also backed by Google, Oracle, IBM and Red Hat.
 Meanwhile, if you are just a beginner and wants to be the Java Guru then you can begin with Java For Beginner.

-Go aka GOlang is a relatively new language which gained popularity in very less time.
+Go aka GOlang is a relatively new language that gained popularity in very little time and has gained its recognition as one of the most popular trending programming languages .
 It was created by the Google engineers who made the list of all the things they didn’t like about the programming languages with which they’ve worked previously.
 They incorporated every missing aspect in GO.
-It was released as an open source project on November 10, 2009.
+It was released as an open-source project on November 10, 2009.
 Since then, millions of programmers around the world learned it and contributed to it.

 Go is fast, safe, modern and easy to work with.
 It supports multiple platforms, has a garbage collection with great memory management, has powerful standard libraries and of course, it is backed by Google.